 Your efforts for successful IUI should start much before the procedure.
 You can plan 2-3 months prior to ovulation induction.
 Start regular workouts and a healthy diet plan.
+Deficiency of vitamins may harm cause fertility issues.
 Encourage your partner to reduce smoking and stay away from alcohol.
 These IUI success tips may help achieve pregnancy for infertility.

 |Food to eat after IUI||Healthy diet – avoid oily and spicy food, include protein, vegetables, fruits and nuts, drink more water|

 |Bed rest||Since IUI pregnancy is similar to natural pregnancy bed rest is not essential.|